jkim-/bdtaunu_information_extraction/unique_babarid/README.md

 ---

 These scripts determine the uniqueness of each records in terms of their "BaBar ID", which is a set of 4 integers: platform, partition, upperID, and lowerID.
-These scripts can be run immediately following data insertion using root2postgres.

-By construction eid's are unique but the BaBar ID's are known to have duplicates.
-Since the number of such records is small (<300), we will proceed by excluding such records when performing the analysis.
+By construction, eid's are unique but the BaBar ID's are not.
+However, it turns out that the number of records whose Babar ID non-unique is very small (<300).

-+ `duplicate_records` is the table containing eid's and Babar ID's of records that do **not** have unique BaBar ID's.
++ `duplicate_records` is the table containing eid's and Babar ID's of records whose Babar ID is not unique.

 + `unique_eid_[data|generic|sigmc]` are the tables containing eid's and BaBarID's of valid (i.e. unique) records.
 We actually see that all duplicate records come from the generic MC.

-+ The example directory contains scripts to show how to use the `unique_eid` tables.